-- Be sure to contact the hotel in advance to reserve a character breakfast, which is available by reservation for an extra fee.
+- Be sure to contact the hotel in advance to reserve a character breakfast.
+It is available by reservation for an extra fee.
 It would also be wise to confirm the availability of any baby and toddler amenities such as cribs, pack-n-plays, and strollers prior to arrival.

 - While we did not have the opportunity to leave the resort during our stay, there is a desk available for booking tours in the hotel lobby.
-Our transport to and from the airport, was booked through Nexus.
-They also offer tours.
 Be aware that the transfer from the airport is 30-45 minutes.

 - United States citizens and citizens of many other nations are required to pay for a tourist card upon arrival into the Dominican Republic before entering the line for customs.
 This fee is 10 US dollars per person payable in cash only.

-Disclosure: The author and her son were hosted by Karisma Hotels and Resorts at the Nickelodeon Resort and Hotel in Punta Cana for three nights for the purpose of this blog article.
+Disclosure: The author and her son were hosted by Karisma Hotels and Resorts at the Nickelodeon Resort and Hotel in Punta Cana for three nights for the purpose of this Nickelodeon Punta Cana review.
 All opinions are her own.